-Riders / teams that do NOT intend to participate in on Thursday Official Testing Sessions (only if it is scheduled) are required to indicate this in this section before 12.00 of the Friday prior to race week.
+Riders / teams that do NOT intend to participate on Thursday Testing Sessions (only if it is scheduled) are required to indicate this in this section before 12.00 of the Friday prior to race week.

 The payment of garage hiring and deposit by teams must be made at the Circuit office.